Golden Knights-Stars stream: NHL Stanley Cup Western Conference Final

-NBC’s coverage of the 2020 Stanley Cup Playoffs continues with Saturday’s Western Conference Final matchup between the Golden Knights and Stars.
-Coverage begins at 8 p.m.
-ET on NBC.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Monday’s Western Conference Final matchup between the Golden Knights and Stars.
+Pre-game coverage begins at 7 p.m.
+ET on NBCSN.
 Watch the Golden Knights-Stars stream on the NBC Sports app by clicking here.

-After zero goals through the first 39-plus minutes of play, the teams combined for five in just over 20 minutes of action the rest of the way as Dallas now has a 2-1 lead for the second straight series.
-The Stars surrendered two different third-period leads but Alex Radulov’s second OT goal of this postseason ensured the Dallas victory.
-The first shot of overtime (31 seconds in) breezed past Robin Lehner, who was out-dueled by Anton Khudobin in a series that has come to be defined by defense.
+After falling behind 1-0 on Alec Martinez’s power play goal in the second period, the Stars rebounded to score twice later in the period.
+Joe Pavelski tied the game at 1-1 with his ninth goal this postseason.
+Dallas captain Jamie Benn provided the game winner on his power play tally with 59 seconds left before intermission.
+Dallas netminder Anton Khudobin, once again, stood tall in goal, stopping 32 of 33 shots.

-This was the first time in the modern era (since 1943-44) that each team posted a shutout in the first two games of the Conference Finals or Semifinals.
-It is only the eighth time this has happened in any round of the postseason, and second time this year (Columbus-Toronto in Qualifying Round).
+Khudobin has responded after getting pulled after the second period of Game 2 by stopping 70 of 73 shots he faced in Games 3 and 4.
+He eclipsed 500 saves in the 2020 postseason with his 32-save outing in Game 4 (527).
+His 527 saves are the third-most by a Stars/North Stars goaltender in a single playoff year, behind Ed Belfour (606 in 2000 and 574 in 1999).

 [NBC 2020 STANLEY CUP PLAYOFF HUB]